FlowDPS-Inverse/FlowDPS/README.md

 - `method` : psld / flowchef / flowdps

 If you want to change the amount of degradation, change `deg_scale`.
 For SR tasks, it refers to the downscale factor, and for deblurring tasks, it refers to the kernel size.

+## Efficient inference

+If you use `--efficient_memory`, text encoder will pre-compute text embeddings and is removed from the GPU.

+This allows us to solve inverse problem with a single GPU with VRAM 24GB.